Program Dates: June 6 - August 2, 2019

 All participants are responsible for making their own travel arrangements to and from Italy.
-In order to arrive in Naples for the beginning of the program, June 5 is the last possible day to depart US for Naples, Italy (June 6 - arrival date)
+In order to arrive in Rome for the beginning of the program, June 5 is the last possible day to depart US for Rome, Italy (June 6 - arrival date)

 - Depart Rome for Cortona

-- Cortona Day — Events planned in Cortona
+- Cortona Day — UGA Cortona 50th celebration!

 - Field trip to Siena